greim/gen/src/chapters/03-iterators.md

  1. **Open-ended sequences**: Sometimes it's useful to model *infinite or ridiculously long sequences*.
 For example, the set of all positive integers.
  2. **Lazy sequences**: Sometimes it's useful to model lazy sequences, which don't have a value until the moment the consumer asks for it.
 This can save both memory and CPU cycles.

-Iterators have no problem with the above, due to how they separate concerns around a protocol defining the minimum operations for sequence traversal: A) what's the next thing? and B) are we done yet?
+Iterators have no problem with the above, because they define a protocol comprising the *minimum* operations for sequence traversal: A) what's the next thing? and B) are we done yet?

-As long as you implement this minimal protocol, you—the producer—are free to model a sequence however you want.
-As long as you adhere to this protocol, you—the consumer—are free to decide when to iterate and whether to bail out of the iteration.
+By establishing a set of minimal rules everyone agrees to follow, the protocol establishes separation of concerns.
+As long as you—the producer—implement the protocol, you're free to model a sequence however you want.
+As long as you—the consumer—adhere to this protocol, you're free to decide when to iterate and whether to bail out of the iteration.

 Finally, because it's defined in the language, language-level hooks exist that make working with iterators ultra-simple.
 On the consumer side, this is the for/of loop.
 On the producer side, it's generators.
 But we're getting ahead of ourselves!
 First let's look at how these protocols work.
 There are actually two concepts in play—iterables and iterators—each with its own protocol.

 ## Concept: Iterables

-Informally, an *iterable* is any object that can be for/of'd.
+Any *iterable* can (among other things) be for/of'd.
 Technically, an iterable is an object that implements the *iterable protocol*.

 **The iterable protocol:** To implement the iterable protocol, an object must have a [[Symbol.iterator]](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol) property which is a function that receives no arguments and returns an *iterator*.